-Essays earning a score of 4 inadequately develop a position on the effects of advertising.
-They attempt to present an argument and support the position by synthesizing at least two sources but may misunderstand, misrepresent, or oversimplify either their own argument or the sources they include.
+Essays earning a score of 4 inadequately develop a position on whether or not there should be specific texts that all students of high school English must read.
+They attempt to present an argument and develop the position by synthesizing at least two sources but may misunderstand, misrepresent, or oversimplify either their own argument or the sources they include.
 The link between the argument and the sources is weak.
 The prose of 4 essays may suggest immature control of writing.